Find Grad Schools

 4 Yearly Graduations

-University of Wisconsin - Madison is the 4th most popular school in the nation for students seeking a master's degree in German.
+The 4th most popular school in the country for german majors who are seeking their master's degree is University of Wisconsin - Madison.
+Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 4 people received their master's degree in German from UW - Madison.
+During the most recent year for which we have data, 4 people received their master's degree in german from UW - Madison.

 #9